yusoofsh/mangoleh/README.md

 Having had little experience with the latest tools in web development, I decided to try it out for myself so that I can learn some useful frontend web dev skills.
 This started off with spending 2 afternoons going through <a href="https://www.gatsbyjs.com/tutorial/" target="_blank">Gatsby tutorial</a>, which quickly got me up to speed with the basics of the language.

 Following which, I spent another afternoon looking at Brittany Chiang's code and modifying the parts that needed to be changed.
 It's a fairly intuitive process, especially as she comments her code well.
 A difficulty came in changing the logos, which my good friend <a href="https://github.com/hivestrung" target="_blank">Shiv Gunter</a> did warn me about.
-Thankfully, after learningg about what he did with the Scalable Vector Graphics.
+Thankfully, after learning about what he did with the Scalable Vector Graphics, it was not too diffuclt to change the loggos.

 Deploying had a handy guide here that is rather well written so as long as you follow it, it is quite simple to deploy on Github Pages: <a href="https://www.gatsbyjs.com/docs/how-gatsby-works-with-github-pages/" target="_blank"> deployment tutorial</a>.